Salma Zafar

 Salma Zafar (born 10 August 1965) is a Pakistani actress.
 She is known for her roles in dramas Yeh Zindagi Hai, Kaash Main Teri Beti Na Hoti, Humsafar and Zebaish.

 Early life

 Salma was born on 10 August 1965 in Karachi, Pakistan.
 She completed her studies from University of Karachi.
-She started acting in theater.

 Career

-Salma then appeared in dramas on PTV such as Aahat, Nijaat, Khala Kulsum Ka Kumba, Paadash, Bewafaiyan and Tumse Kehna Tha.
+Salma started her acting career in theater.
+She then appeared in dramas on PTV such as Aahat, Nijaat, Khala Kulsum Ka Kumba, Paadash, Bewafaiyan and Tumse Kehna Tha.
 She was noted for her role in drama Lyari Express on PTV.
 She also appeared in the drama Yeh Zindagi Hai and Yeh Zindagi Hai Season 2 as Saeeda which was the longest-running television series.
 Since then she has appeared in dramas Ghar Damad, Mera Kiya Qasoor, Aslam Bahi & Company, Rishtey Kachay Dhagoon Se and Bubbly Kya Chahti Hai.

 Personal

 She was married to Tariq Mehmood for 22 years.
 They are divorced and have two daughters.
 Salma's father Zafar Khursheed was a music composer who composed tunes for advertisements Tullo Oil and Lipton Tea.
 Salma's father died in 1970s when she was young.